pjkaufman/dynamicVideoList/README.md

 ## Types

 There are three different types of video player templates setup in this repository.
-Each player requires that in the YAML front matter of the page there is an option called `pageIdentifier` which is used to enhance the user experience.
+Each player requires that in the YAML front matter of the page there is an option called [`pageIdentifier`](#pageIdentifier).

 1. Dynamic Video Player

-This video player allows the user to select a video from the video list defined in and a language from the languages list which are both defined in `user\config\video.yaml` as well as a subtilte from a list of subtitles which is loaded with the video.
+This video player allows the user to select a video from the video list, a language from the languages list, and a subtilte from a list of subtitles which is loaded with the video.

-This option requires that in the YAML front matter of the page there is an option called `videoList`. videoList corresponds to the name of one of the video lists defined in `user\config\video.yaml`.
+This option requires that in the YAML front matter of the page there is an option called [`videoList`](#videoList).

 In order to use this template, make sure the Markdown files is called `videos.*.*md` or `videos.md`.

 2. Video Language Player

-This video player allows the user to select a language from the languages list which is defined in `user\config\video.yaml` as well as a subtilte from a list of subtitles which is loaded with the video.
+This video player allows the user to select a language from the languages list and a subtilte from a list of subtitles which is loaded with the video.

-This option requires that in the YAML front matter of the page there are options called `videoTitle` and `videoList`. videoTitle corresponds to the name of one of the video names listed in the video list specified by the `videoList` option which corresponds with a video list in `user\config\video.yaml`.
+This option requires that in the YAML front matter of the page there are options called [`videoTitle`](#videoTitle) and [`videoList`](#videoList).

 In order to use this template, make sure the Markdown files is called `video.*.*md` or `video.md`.